 Ocean Alliance has developed a new, less invasive method for the deployment of non-invasive suction cup biologging tags on whales.
-During an expedition to the Gulf of California in 2022, we were the first to successfully tag whales using a UAV-based deployment method.
+During an expedition to the Gulf of California in 2022, we were the first to successfully tag blue and fin whales using a UAV-based deployment method.

 One of the most important tools in whale research right now is biologging data tags.
 These tags stick onto the back of a whale with suction cups (typically for around 24 hours) and give scientists enormous insights into how whales live their lives.
 Depth, speed, orientation, acceleration or deceleration, water temperature, acoustics, and even video!
 The challenge with these tags has been attaching them onto the whale; traditionally this is done by a team in a small boat that pulls up alongside a whale and attaches the tag with a long pole.
 We wanted to see if we could make this less stressful and safer for both whales and humans.

 One of our scientific partners, Dr. David Wiley of the Stellwagen Bank National Marine Sanctuary, said: